Plon/MasterThesis/LitReview/policy_gradient_methods.md

 Advantage Actor-Critic (A2C) makes the critic learn the advantage function $A(S_t,A_t)=q(S_t,A_t)-v(S_t)=R_t + \gamma v(s') - v(s)$ instead of the value function.
 The advantage function expresses how much better an action is compared to the average value of that state.
 The TD error is a good estimator of the advantage function.
 Optimizing with respect to the advantage function reduces the high variance of policy networks and stabilizes the model.

-Asynchronous Advantage Actor-Critic (A3C) utilizes multiple independent agent networks with their own unique weight vectors that interact with a different copy of the same environment in parallel.